osrf/icra2023_ros2_gz_tutorial/README.md

 2. Is ROS 2 right for me?
 (50 mins)
     1. Discuss top 5 reasons collected at ICRA 2022 Philadelphia through informal conversations, why people aren't using ROS 2.
 (Mabel, 5 mins)
     2. Show the table in ROS 2 paper on Science Robotics highlighting ROS 1 vs. 2, 10 bite-size paragraphs of what's new in ROS 2, and 5 example use cases.
-(Mabel, 5 mins)
+(5 mins)
     3. Present and elaborate on points of whether people should switch to ROS 2.
 (Chris, 30 mins)
         1. ROS 2 in different domains
             1. [Open Robotics Middleware Framework (Open-RMF)](https://www.open-rmf.org/) for indoor robot fleets ([GitHub](https://github.com/open-rmf))